-An eclipse is an astronomical event when one celestial body partially or totally covers another celestial object.
-We can see two kinds of eclipses from Earth - eclipses of the Sun (Solar eclipses), and eclipses of the Moon (Lunar eclipses).
+An eclipse is an astronomical event where one celestial body partially or totally covers another celestial object.

-Solar eclipses can only occur during the new Moon, when the Moon moves between Earth and Sun and the three celestial bodies form a straight line: Earth - Moon - Sun.
+Solar Eclipses can only occur during a New Moon, when the Moon moves between the Earth and the Sun and the three celestial bodies form a straight line: Earth - Moon - Sun.

-Annular eclipses occur when the Moon appears smaller than the Sun as it passes centrally across the solar disk and a bright ring, or annulus, of sunlight remains visible during the eclipse.
+An Annular Solar Eclipse occurs when the Moon appears smaller than the Sun as it passes centrally across the solar disk and a bright ring, or annulus, of sunlight remains visible during the eclipse.

-Hybrid eclipses are a rare form of solar eclipse, which changes from an annular to a total solar eclipse along its path.
+A Hybrid Solar Eclipse is a rare form of solar eclipse, which changes from an Annular to a Total Solar Eclipse along its path.

 There are 3 kinds of lunar eclipses: total, partial, and penumbral.

-Total lunar eclipses occur when the Earth's umbra obscures all of the Moon's visible surface.
+A Total Lunar Eclipse occurs when the Earth's umbra – the central, dark part of its shadow – obscures all of the Moon's visible surface.

-Partial lunar eclipses can be observed when only part of the Moon's visible surface is obscured by the Earth’s umbra.
+A Partial Lunar Eclipse can be observed when only part of the Moon's visible surface is obscured by the Earth’s umbra.

-Penumbral lunar eclipses happen when the Moon travels through the faint penumbral portion of the Earth’s shadow.
+A Penumbral Lunar Eclipse happens when the Moon travels through the faint penumbral portion of the Earth’s shadow.